JulienGAMartin/quarto-bio-uO-thesis/README.md

 The file **templates/brief_template.tex** formats the chapter in the OxThesis style but without including the front matter (table of contents, abstract, etc).

-**NOTE:** The bibliography path in your individual chapters' YAML headers needs to be identical to the one in **index.Rmd** - otherwise your individual chapters' bibliography path may override the path in **index.Rmd** and cause trouble when you knit the entire thesis.
+**NOTE:** The bibliography path in your individual chapters' YAML headers needs to be identical to the one in **index.qmd** - otherwise your individual chapters' bibliography path may override the path in **index.qmd** and cause trouble when you knit the entire thesis.

 ## Customisations and extensions